julielerudulier/Projects/Short Coding Problems/README.md

 ## Short Coding Problems

-I this folder are many short coding problems that I solved with Python.
-I now use them as "cheat sheets" when necessary.
+In this folder are short basic-level coding problems that I solved with Python.
+I use these problems to train and make sure I know how to solve them efficiently and quickly.